affinitydb/doc/pathSQL reference.md

 *Note*: a string which is enclosed in double-quote characters (") is an [identifier](#identifiers).

 #### Supported Encoding
-mvStore supports the UTF-8 encoding exclusively.
-All string data should be converted to UTF-8 before being passed to mvStore.
+ChaosDB supports the UTF-8 encoding exclusively.
+All string data should be converted to UTF-8 before being passed to ChaosDB.

 ### BSTR(Binary String)
 pathSQL supports hexadecimal values, written X'val' or x'val' (with explicit quotes), where val contains hexadecimal digits (0..9, A..F, a..f),